osm2pgsql-dev/osm2pgsql-website/contribute/project-ideas.md

 ## Improving Efficiency of Flat-Node Store

 The flat-node store is part of the 'middle' storage and stores locations for all OSM nodes.
-It's very simply array structure makes it easy to use and very fast.
+It's very simple array structure makes it easy to use and very fast.
 It needs nearly 100GB storage, though, no matter if you are importing a planet or just a small extract.
 We need a data structure that better compresses the data and works well for full planets and extracts alike.